websiteinspiration/bugsplat.rb/entries/2012-01-01-a-robust-reporting-system-for-ledger.md

 Both of these reports, as well as a few others, can be found in [my Ledger Web configuration](https://github.com/peterkeen/ledger-web-config).
 My config also shows off some of the more advanced customizations you can do.

 The [README](https://github.com/peterkeen/ledger-web) goes into much more detail on how the helpers work and the various config settings work.
 Please, install it and let me know what you think!

+---

+If you're looking something that does some of this for you automatically, check out <a href="https://track.flexlinkspro.com/a.ashx?foid=1103501.2107475&foc=1&fot=9999&fos=1" rel="nofollow" target="_blank" >Personal Capital</a>.
+I use it along side my ledger files to help me track investments across all of my accounts, as well as help plan my retirement.